KirtiKote/Professional-Dashboard/README.md

 # 👩‍💻Kirti Kote — Professional Dashboard

 Welcome to my professional dashboard!
-I am a results-driven professional with a Master's degree in Computer Science, a strong background in business operations, customer support, process optimization, and a wide skill set in digital tools and creative design.
-I excel at streamlining workflows, supporting teams, and delivering outstanding experiences.
+I am a results-driven professional with a Master's degree in Computer Science, a strong background in business operations and quality checks, customer support, process optimization, and a wide skill set in digital tools and creative design.
+I excel at streamlining workflows, supporting teams, social media strategies, and delivering outstanding experiences.

 ---

 ## 🏅 Professional Summary

 With 5+ years of experience spanning customer support, operations, process mapping, SOP creation, and quality assurance, I bring both technical and business perspectives to every project.
 My expertise includes using leading SaaS tools for process management, automation, and digital creativity.
-I thrive in virtual assistant roles and am passionate about optimizing processes and delivering value to customers and organizations.
+I thrive in virtual assistant roles and am passionate about optimizing processes, end to end quality checks, and delivering value to customers and organizations.

 ---